CICE-Consortium/CICE/doc/source/cice_index.rst

-   "tr_FY", "if true, use first-year area tracer", "" "tr_iage", "if true, use ice age tracer", "" "tr_lvl", "if true, use level ice area and volume tracers", "" "tr_pond_cesm", "if true, use CESM melt pond scheme", "" "tr_pond_lvl", "if true, use level-ice melt pond scheme", "" "tr_pond_topo", "if true, use topo melt pond scheme", "" "trcr", "ice tracers", ""
+   "tr_FY", "if true, use first-year area tracer", "" "tr_iage", "if true, use ice age tracer", "" "tr_lvl", "if true, use level ice area and volume tracers", "" "tr_pond_lvl", "if true, use level-ice melt pond scheme", "" "tr_pond_topo", "if true, use topo melt pond scheme", "" "trcr", "ice tracers", ""